seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING EDWARD**
 Ah, Lady, I am blunt and cannot straw
-The flowers of solace in a ground of shame:—
+The flowers of solace in a ground of shame:--
 Since I came hither, Countess, I am wronged.

 **COUNTESS**